circleci/circleci-docs/jekyll/_cci2/language-android.md

 *[Tutorials & 2.0 Demo Apps]({{ site.baseurl }}/2.0/tutorials/) > Language Guide: Android*

-This guide will help you get started with an Android application on CircleCI.
+This guide will get you started with an Android application on CircleCI.

 * TOC
 {:toc}